jdesgats/org.eclipse.koneki.ldt/libraries/luadbgpclient/docs/inspectors.md

 `__index` metamethod correctly.

 For setting data, the debugger makes basically `dostring(fullname .. " = " .. newvalue)`
-so, again `__newindex` metamethod must be implemented if you want to modify data.
+in a sandboxed environment so, again `__newindex` metamethod must be implemented if you want to modify data.